spirali/spirali.github.io/content/blog/music1/index.md

 ## Approach 2: Define goals, then search

-In Approach 1 we have defined a procedure that generates a scale and then we observed the properties.
-We can we turn it over and we define the desired properties of the scale and then try to find ratios that best match these conditions.
+In Approach 1, we defined a procedure that generated a scale and then observed its properties.
+We can turn this around: define the desired properties of the scale and then try to find ratios that best match these conditions.

-We define the following conditions that resulting scale has to hold:
+We define the following conditions that the resulting scale must hold:

-* We are finding 7 tones (Principle 5c)
+  * We are looking for a scale with 7 tones (Principle 5c).
-* Ratios can be factored only by 2, 3, 5 (Principle 5a)
+  * Ratios can be factored only by 2, 3, and 5 (Principle 5a).
-* Each tone is part of a triplet which members is also part of the scale and have ratios 4:5:6.
-(Principle 5b)
+  * Each tone is part of a triplet whose members are also part of the scale and have ratios of 4:5:6 (Principle 5b).
-* Ratios in the scale has to have denominator at most 100.
-This is generally motivated by Principle 4, but constant 100 is an arbitrary choice to get some bounds on the searched space of ratios.
+  * Ratios in the scale must have a denominator of at most 100.
+This is generally motivated by Principle 4, but the constant 100 is an arbitrary choice to get some bounds on the search space of ratios.

-Among all solutions that hold the condition above, we are picking these that has:
+Among all solutions that hold the conditions above, we will pick the one that has:

-* (primary criterium) maximal evenness across the interval [1, 2)
+  * (primary criterion) maximal evenness across the interval [1, 2)
-* (secondary criterium) minimize the maximal denominator that occurs in pairwise ratio of two ratios in the scale.
+  * (secondary criterion) the minimal maximal denominator that occurs in any pairwise ratio of two tones in the scale.

 Before we continue, let us clarify the primary optimization criterion.
-For optimization of spread we need to be able to measure a distance.
-It would be a bad idea to e.g. compute distance of two ratios a, b as {{ katex(body="a-b") }}.
-Since we are on a log scale use {{ katex(body="\log_2(a) - \log_2(b) = \log_2(\frac{a}{b})") }}.
+For optimizing spread, we need to be able to measure distance.
+It would be a bad idea to compute the distance between two ratios a and b as {{ katex(body="a-b") }}.
+Since we are on a log scale, we use {{ katex(body="\log_2(a) - \log_2(b) = \log_2(\frac{a}{b})") }}.

 We define *evennness of a scale* as the square distance between consecutive points.
 For this computation, we also add {{ katex(body="\frac{2}{1}") }} into the set, so we are also measuring the distance between the highest ratio in the scale to the next octave.